Ventero/FRESteamWorks/README.md

 See the [Flash Builder section](#packaging) on packaging the application.

+# FDT #

+FDT is very similar to [Flash Builder](#flash-builder).
+The main differences are that the ANE is automatically added to the project and packaged when copying it into the project's `lib` folder, so that the steps described in [Flash Builder's building section](#building) are not necessary.
+However, when adding the native Steamworks libraries, you have to make sure that they're packaged with the application by opening the project's properties and adding them under "FDT AIR Properties" -> "Desktop" -> "Package Contents".

+Please also make sure to follow the steps described in [the running section](#running) to debug your application from within FDT and see the [list of known issues](#known-issues).

 # Linux #

 The AIR runtime on Linux doesn't support native extensions.
 Instead, you'll have